ChalaniEkanayake/node-red-weather-dashboard/README.md

 The Node-RED-Dashboard requires [Node-RED](https://nodered.org) to be installed on your local machine.

 Create a API key using [OpenWeatherMap API](https://openweathermap.org/api).
 I used their Current Weather Data API.
 This key needs to be added to OpenWeatherMap nodes in the flow.

+A NodeMCU (optional).
+A good article about how to use NodeMCU with Arduino IDE can be found [here](https://create.arduino.cc/projecthub/electropeak/getting-started-w-nodemcu-esp8266-on-arduino-ide-28184f)

 ## Install